There are many similarities and some differences between a DMS/EDMS and an ECM.

 Is FormKiQ an EDMS or an ECM?

-FormKiQ is both, or more specifically, FormKiQ Core is an EDMS, while FormKiQ Pro and Enterprise includes the features expected from an ECM.
+FormKiQ is both, or more specifically, FormKiQ Core and Essentials would likely be considered an EDMS, while FormKiQ Advanced and Enterprise includes the features expected from an ECM.

 As a system that allows for flexibility and customization, while providing excellent reliabilty and scalability, FormKiQ is ideally situated to be used as a universal document and content repository, which can then be integrated with other applications as needed.
-While it's possible for an organization to create custom solutions for ECM functionality internally, FormKiQ Pro and Enterprise meets organizational requirements for an ECM, with a significantly lower total cost of ownership than other solutions.
+While it's possible for an organization to create custom solutions for ECM functionality internally, FormKiQ Advanced and Enterprise meet the organizational requirements for an ECM, with a significantly lower total cost of ownership than other solutions.

 As FormKiQ is built on Amazon Web Services (AWS), all of its EDMS and ECM features use best-in-class AWS infrastructure and managed services.
 Every component of FormKiQ has been developed for reliability and redundancy, and is designed to provide the security, storage longevity, and scalability required for a full-feature enterprise content management system.